MedeaMelana/JsonGrammar/README.md

 ## An example

-Suppose we have these two datatypes describing people:
+Suppose we have these two datatypes describing people and their current
+location:

 ```
 data Person = Person